8 Learning Styles | Overview and Types

 • Anthony Gregorc’s model.

-• Cognitive approaches by Anthony Grasha and Sheryl Riechmann
+• Cognitive Approaches by Anthony Grasha and Sheryl Riechmann

 • Memletics learning style